 If you’re one of the many people who thought email marketing was fading away, consider these statistics from recent research:

 It’s clear that email marketing effectiveness isn’t going anywhere.
-And because research has shown that 30-50% of leads aren’t prepared to buy as soon as they convert on your form, it’s time to follow up with them and begin a process known as lead nurturing.
+And because the majority of leads aren’t prepared to buy as soon as they convert on your form, it’s time to follow up with them and begin a process known as lead nurturing.

 Lead nurturing involves sending targeted emails to your leads with the goal of building trust and authority over time, to the point that those leads become comfortable enough with your brand to buy.